MirekCernyIV/english-for-designers1/first impression.md

  - My biggest curent project is stident film, where i am working on script, storyboards, animatics, concept art, 3D modeling, rigging, dabing, animation and compositing........so sometimes it can be little bit overwhelming.
 - Despite eache of these categories brings completly new and different problem.
 The biggest chllange for me is to forget ideas.
-It is very common, that suddenly, i come with new way to tell the story and out of blue i cathc my self changing the whole script.
+It is very common, that suddenly, i come with new way to tell the story and out of blue i catch myself changing the whole script.
-- This project is pretty significant for me from, because it is on theme, which is very known (procasrtination) and i can try many ceative fields.
+- This project is pretty significant for me, beacuse i have chance to try different fields.
+And find, that interests me mmost.